The awards and submissions listed below are currently open. For questions about these or other awards/submissions, contact SPSP.

 Submission Requirements

-- A current vitae (CV)
+- A curriculum vitae (CV)

 - A 300-word essay in which you describe how your research and/or your life experiences contribute to the internationalization of SPSP or of social and personality psychology research and how you would benefit from receiving an international award.